nathom/cse141l_project/README.md

 A user-friendly assembler that features pseudo ops, debug output, and comment parsing.

+### prog[n]\_mach\_code.txt

+Contains machine code that can be run if copied to src/mach\_code.txt immediately.
+The branch immediate values have been adjusted so that the current PC LUT can run all 3 of them without being modified.

 ### /src

 Contains all of the SystemVerilog files that make up the microprocessor.